General Permits and How They Protect the Environment

-General permits are best suited for the regulation of numerous, very similar, and generally smaller facilities and sources that have emissions and discharges that post little environmental risk.
-For example, when it comes to permitting requirements, one dry cleaning business is much like any other, just as sand and gravel pits are all pretty much the same.
-With respect to limiting stormwater runoff, each construction site needs to take the same basic precautions regardless of what is being built.
-So long as the applicant agrees to conduct its proposed activities under the pre-set limits established by the permit, it will be able to operate under any general permit for which it is eligible.
+General permits are best suited for the regulation of numerous, very similar, and generally smaller facilities and sources that have emissions and discharges that pose little environmental risk.
+For example, with respect to permitting requirements, one dry cleaning business is like most others, just as sand and gravel pits are all about the same.
+When it comes to limiting stormwater runoff, each construction site needs to take the same precautions regardless of what is being built.
+As long as the applicant agrees to conduct its proposed activities under the pre-set limits established by the permit, it will be able to operate under any general permit for which it is eligible.

-Thus, general permits have been created for similar types of activities.
-Because there are so many sources or facilities involved statewide in the types of activities allowable under a general permit, ADEQ is able to save a great deal of staff time and state resources by using them.
-Instead of considering permit requests for such common and widespread activities on an individual basis, ADEQ's general permits ensure that the environment is protected from the effect of hundreds of such construction sites, grain elevators, or other "like" activities.
-As a result, general permits allow both ADEQ and the public to focus their time and energy on those facilities and sources that have a potentially significant environmental impact.
+Because there are so many sources or facilities involved statewide in the types of activities allowable under a general permit, ADEQ is able to save a lot of staff time and state resources by using them.
+Instead of considering permit requests for such common and widespread activities on an individual basis, general permits ensure that the environment is protected from the effect of hundreds of such construction sites, grain elevators, or other "like" activities.
+General permits allow both ADEQ and the public to focus on the facilities and sources that have a potentially significant environmental impact.

 Facilities and sources whose emissions and discharges could have a significant environmental impact are not eligible to operate under a general permit.
-Furthermore, facilities or sources that have a general permit, and who then expand their operations to the point that their emissions and/or discharge levels exceed the pre-set limits of their general permits, become ineligible to continue operations under a general permit, and must instead apply for an individual permit.
+Facilities or sources that have a general permit, and who then expand their operations to the point that their emissions and/or discharge levels exceed the pre-set limits of their general permits, become ineligible to continue operating under a general permit, and must apply for an individual permit.

 However, when a facility or source seeks to operate under a general permit, there are limited opportunities for participation in the decision-making process.
 That is because any concerns about the environmental impact of a particular type of activity allowed under general permits were addressed during the rulemaking process that initially created the general permit.